X-Porte

 Ultrasound educator Ingrid Yuile took her training skills and Sonosite EDGE to the steppes of Mongolia and found a country of beauty and complexity.
 This is her story… “In June 2015, I set off with 8 intrepid emergency physicians to teach emergency medicine to Mongolian doctors across a range disciplines.
 A strong relationship between Australian and Mongolian anaesthetists has been forged since 2001 when Dr David Pesod first represented Australia at an anaesthesia conference.
 Over the years, Australian volunteers have delivered quality training in obstetrics and…

 Dr. Gordon Johnson travels to India and Haiti regularly and finds point-of-care ultrasound to be essential for seeing his patients in resource limited settings.
-Dr. Johnson had his share of scanning and training with iViz during his most recent trip to India on December 2015, and reports back to us: “During my trip to India I joined the professors and residents on rounds on the medical wards in two public hospitals in Kolkata India.
+Dr. Johnson had his share of scanning and training with iViz during his most recent trip to India on December 2015, and reports back to us:“During my trip to India I joined the professors and residents on rounds on the medical wards in two public hospitals in Kolkata India.
 The staff was really excited to see this technology, many had ultrasound experience but none had seen such a capable device.
-We performed cardiac, lung…
+We performed cardiac, lung and…

 Sonosite goes to CES 2016 Digital Health Summit